 Once the program was ready for launch, a targeted marketing campaign was initiated to spread the word.
 This included in-store POS materials, paper leaflets, social media content, one-to-one push messaging and other tactics that helped maximize awareness during the holiday period when the program was approaching its peak.

 Feedback for the program was overwhelmingly positive, with participating shoppers enjoying the opportunity to extend their basket value and earn rewards with their purchases.
 The digital side of the program in particular was a massive success, significantly increasing the number of new customers for Lowes and driving 25 percent more sales than the legacy/paper model.
 Mobile-specific tactics like the one-to-one push messaging deployed were especially impactful, showing a steady correlation to customers shopping in-store and spending more when they were notified of potential bonus stamps that could help them reach the next reward.

-Since agility is key to constantly improving programs for customers, the data Lowes Foods collected from the Kitchen Kaboodle program was analyzed and leveraged to enhance a second digital program, which launched in September 2017.
+Since agility is key to constantly improving programs for customers, the data Lowes Foods collected from the My Kaboodle program was analyzed and leveraged to enhance a second digital program, which launched in September 2017.
 The new campaign used the same app and tactics as the first, offering loyal customers the chance to assemble an entire collection of Vivo cookware for the Lowes Fresh Rewards loyalty card.

 For more information on My Kaboodle and building successful digital loyalty programs in the food retailing space, please contact BrandLoyalty at firstname.lastname@example.org.